JJBordy/rules/README.md

 The `functions` property contains a map of functions which evaluate the value specified in the input path.
 Multiple functions can be added under the same conditions.
-The list of all functions are here: `rules/functions/single_input.go`
+The list of all functions are here: [rules/functions/single_input.go](rules/functions/single_input.go).
+You can also create your own functions and add them to the engine, with: `rules.NewEngineCustom()`

 The arguments for all the functions are specified inside square brackets.
 Even if there are no arguments, the square brackets should be there.